mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 #### Recap_
 This is a continuation of my previous post, [Wolfram's Wonderful World](/2019/02/20/hascell-episode-1){:target="_blank"}.

-In the previous post we used a list zipper to implement a world with a focused element, and defined all the 256 rules for Wolfram's ECA.
+In the previous post I used a list zipper to implement a world with a focused element and defined all the 256 rules for Wolfram's ECA.
 Additionally, the code can save a number of iterations for each rule to PNG files.
 The disadvantages of this
-* the current implementation is a naive reinvention of the wheel code were as follows:
+* the current implementation is a naive reinvention of the wheel
 * no support for toroidal worlds
-* list indexing with `!!` is `O(n)`, creating needless computational complexity
+* list indexing with `!!` is `O(n)` creates needless computational complexity
 * cell values could be computed in parallel
 * all code is in one module called `Main`